karlgroves/jquery-live-regions/README.md

 This will create a live region with an ```aria-label``` of "New Ticker"

+## Demos
+Each of the unit test fixtures are also working demos of the plugin.
+There is an index of these located in the "demo" folder of this repository.

 ## Full list of available properties

-You are not required to provide any of these values.
+Note: You are not required to provide any of these values.
 They will be set to sensible defaults if they aren't supplied.

 * labelledby - Points to an ID of another element on screen to use as a label.
 Becomes ```aria-labelledby``` on the live region.
 * label - String of text provided to serve as a label.
 Becomes ```aria-label``` attribute on the live region.